nixpig/anocir/README.md

 This is a personal project for me to explore and better understand the OCI Runtime Spec.
 It's not production-ready, and it probably never will be, but feel free to look around!
 If you're looking for a production-ready alternative to `runc`, take a look at [`youki`](https://github.com/containers/youki), which I think is pretty cool.

+**The process of building this is being documented in a series of blog posts which you can read here: [Building a container runtime from scratch in Go](https://nixpig.dev/posts/container-runtime-introduction/)**

 `anocir` [passes all _passable_ tests](#progress) in the opencontainers OCI runtime test suite.
 That doesn't mean that `anocir` is feature-complete...yet.
 See below for outstanding items.

 **🗒️ To do** (items remaining for _me_ to consider this 'complete')